JasonJ0987/clueless/journals/Jason_Jang.md

 plan to use jwtdownfastapi for front-end authentication Began construction of CRUD functions for clothes
-Need to figure out how to implement relation between clothes models and tags models
+Need to figure out how to implement relation between clothes models and tags models Figured out implementation between clothes and tags completed merge of our branches to our main.
+Main is now up to branch